denten-books/plain-text/2-surface.md

+On December 9, 1968 Douglas Engelbart, then founder and primary investigator at the NASA- and ARPA-funded Augmentation Research Center lab at the Stanford Research Institute, gave what later became known colloquially as "the mother of all demos [@tweney_mother_2008]" before the audience of roughly one thousand or so computer professionals attending the Joint Computer Conference held at the Convention Center in San Francisco [@rogers_demo_2005].
+The flyer advertising the event described it as follows:

+> This session is entirely devoted to a presentation by Dr. Engelbart on a
+> computer-based, interactive, multiconsole display system which is being
+> developed at Stanford Research Institute under the sponsorship of ARPA, NASA
+> and RADC.
+The system is being used as an experimental laboratory for
+> investigating principles by which interactive computer aids can augment
+> intellectual capability.
+The techniques which are being described will,
+> themselves, be used to augment the presentation.
+The session will use an
+> on-line, closed circuit television hook-up to the SRI computing system in
+> Menlo Park.
+Following the presentation remote terminals to the system, in
+> operation, may be viewed during the remainder of the conference in a special
+> room set aside for that purpose [@engelbart_doug_1968].

-On December 9, 1968 Douglas Engelbart, then founder and primary investigator at the NASA- and ARPA-funded Augmentation Research Center lab at the Stanford Research Institute, gave what later became known colloquially as "the mother of all demos [@tweney_mother_2008]" before an audience of roughly one thousand or so computer professionals attending the Fall Joint Computer Conference held at the Convention Center in San Francisco [@rogers_demo_2005].
-The demo announced the arrival of almost every technology prophesied by Vannevar Bush in his influential 1945 piece for *The Atlantic* [@bush_as_1945].
-Speaking a little over an hour,  through a headset, in a prerecorded address, Engelbart features functional (live) prototypes of the following: graphical user interfaces, video conferencing, remote camera monitoring, links and hypertext, version control, text search, image manipulation, windows-based user interfaces, digital slides, networked machines, mouse, stylus, and joystick inputs, and "what you see is what you get" (WYSIWYG) word processing.
+The demo announced the arrival of almost every technology prophesied by Vannevar Bush in his influential 1945 piece for *The Atlantic*, "As We May Think" [@bush_as_1945].
+During his one hour or so lecture, Engelbart features functional  prototypes of the following: graphical user interfaces, video conferencing, remote camera monitoring, links and hypertext, version control, text search, image manipulation, windows-based user interfaces, digital slides, networked machines, mouse, stylus, and joystick inputs, and "what you see is what you get" (WYSIWYG) word processing.

-!["NOW IS THE TIME FOB."
-Schematics for a "display system" [@engelbart_x-y_1970].](images/engel.png)

-In his report to NASA, which sponsored research on "intellect augmentation" along with DARPA, Engelbart describes his lab as a group of scientists "developing an experimental laboratory around an interactive, multiconsole computer-display system" and "working to learn the principles by which interactive computer aids can augment the intellectual capability of the subjects" [@engelbart_human_1969, 1].
+In his report to NASA, the agency which sponsored the research, Engelbart describes his lab as a group of scientists "developing an experimental laboratory around an interactive, multiconsole computer-display system" and "working to learn the principles by which interactive computer aids can augment the intellectual capability of the subjects" [@engelbart_human_1969, 1].
 Cathode Ray Tube (CRT) displays were central to this research mission.
 In one of many patents that came out of "intellect augmentation" laboratory, Engelbart pictures the "display system" as a workstation that combines a typewriter, a CRT, and a mouse.
 The system is frozen in mid-action, with the words "THE TIME IS NOW FOB" prominently displayed on the screen.
-Although Engelbart does not explain the message, the system's user is evidently in the process of editing a sentence and about to correct the nonsensical FOB into a FOR.
+Although Engelbart does not explain the message,[^ln1-timefob] the system's user is evidently in the process of editing a sentence and about to correct the nonsensical FOB into a FOR.
 Engelbart writes, "One of the potentially most promising means for delivering and receiving information to and from digital computers involves the display of computer outputs as visual representation on a cathode ray tube and the alternation of the display by human operator in order to deliver instructions to the computer" [@engelbart_x-y_1970].

+!["NOW IS THE TIME FOB."
+Schematics for a "display system" [@engelbart_x-y_1970].](images/engel.png)

+[^ln1-timefob]: The source for the cryptic phrase is likely
+@weller_early_1918, 21 and 30: "We were then in the midst of an exciting political campaign, and it was then for the first time that the well known sentence was inaugurated,---'Now is the time for all good men to come to the aid of the party;' also the opening sentence of the Declaration of Independence [...] were repeated many times in order to test the speed of the machine."

-The CRT closes the circuit between human and machine, with a few caveats.
-In practice, the short-lived screen-less word processors (like the IBM MT/ST) necessitated for the cognitively arduous task of continuously keeping the underlying document structure in the mind's eye.
-The CRT lifts that burden by unfolding the structure topographically, allowing for spatial navigation along the document---restoring, in a sense, the natural affordances of print.
-Data becomes visible again.
-Moreover, represented in the shimmer of the cathode ray, it attaches itself lightly to the retina.
+The short-lived screenless word processors of the early 1960s (like the IBM MT/ST) necessitated the cognitively arduous task of continuously keeping the underlying document structure in the mind's eye.
+The screen removes that burden by reconstructing the document structure topographically.
+In a sense it restores space to data stored in ad-hoc ways along the hidden surface of magnetic or solid state storage media.
+The contemporary "digital" document may resemble a page on the screen, but beneath it, it is a jumble of bits, split into the various regions of internal memory.
+The screen attempts to restore unity.
+It recreates some of the natural affordances of print, like "turning the page" and "bookmarking."
+But these actions are mere simulations of paper formats like books, newspapers, and magazines.
+While giving the machine operator some familiar visual cues from the world of paper and ink, the simulation itself follows the laws of physics that govern magnets and electricity.
+The simulated text is not so much immaterial, as it hides its true material contexts while simulating others.
+It is one time of matter pretending to be another, in an act which gives rise to the ephemeral illusion.
 Users trying out this way of writing for the first time report that the screen liberates them from the material confines of print textuality.
 One user, possibly Engelbart himself, writes the following:[^ln2-follow]

 [^ln2-follow]: I reproduce the text verbatim and preserving the line breaks, since formatting is an important part of the reported experience.